brettwise/the-magical-working-out-of-the-box-gulp-and-bower-setup/README.md

 #### Adding Dependencies

-If you add frontend libraries with do it with:
+If you add frontend libraries do it with:

 	$ bower install libraryname --save